 Consultations are held on an appointment basis in your home.
 The initial consultation lasts up to 3 hours.
 Where possible all family members involved with the animal should be present.
 A detailed history of your animal is taken and the underlying motivation for the problem behaviour is discussed.
 This enables me to make an accurate diagnosis and agree on a treatment programme with you.
 In some instances, I may refer you back to your veterinary surgeon for additional advice outside of my expertise.
 For example, where medication might be appropriate and helpful.

 After the consultation

 Treatment programmes vary according to the nature and severity of the problem.
 One visit with ongoing support provided via the telephone/skype and email for up to 3 months is often enough.
 However many clients request follow-up visits, these are designed to help you implement the practical aspects of the treatment plan and take place where the problem behaviour is occurring.
 This might be in the home, the garden or if appropriate within your local neighbourhood.
 You will also receive a report outlining the details of the consultation and the treatment programme agreed upon.
-With your agreement a copy of this is sent to the referring vet.
+With your agreement, a copy of this is sent to the referring vet.

 - You will probably be asked to make some changes to your current routines and practices along the way and it might be some time before you start to see any improvement.